Medicare Appeals Procedures

-If you do not agree with the Administrative Law Judge’s (ALJ’s) decision or dismissal order, you may appeal to the Medicare Appeals Council (MAC).
+If you do not agree with the Administrative Law Judge’s (ALJ’s) decision or dismissal order, you may appeal to the Medicare Appeals Council (the Council).
 Other parties may also appeal.
-We call an appeal to the MAC a “request for review.”
-The Medicare agency may also ask the MAC to review the ALJ’s decision or dismissal order on its own motion.
+We call an appeal to the Council a “request for review.”
+The Medicare agency may also ask the Council to review the ALJ’s decision or dismissal order on its own motion.

 You may appoint an attorney or other person to represent you.
-Legal aid groups may provide legal services at no charge.
+Some legal aid groups may provide legal services at no charge.

 What to Include in Your Appeal

 You should use form DAB-101 to appeal.
-You may also appeal in writing if you provide:
+Your appeal may also be made in writing.
+Your written appeal must include:

 - the beneficiary's name;